WICG/nav-speculation/no-vary-search.md

 ### Integration with…

-#### … HTTP caches

-The proposal augments [RFC 9111](https://httpwg.org/specs/rfc9111.html#constructing.responses.from.caches)'s notion of "Constructing Responses from Caches", providing a mechanism to relax the requirement of "The presented effective request URI \[sic] and that of the stored response match" in well-defined ways.
-Since everything about the HTTP cache is best-effort, using `No-Vary-Search` will not guarantee additional cache hits.
-But it should help.

 #### … preloading caches

 This repository contains specifications for in-memory URL-keyed caches for [prefetch records](https://wicg.github.io/nav-speculation/prefetch.html#document-prefetch-records) and [prerendering browsing contexts](https://wicg.github.io/nav-speculation/prerendering.html#document-prerendering-browsing-contexts-map).
 This proposal updates the key construction and matching procedure for these caches.